TurboWarp/desktop/README.md

 npx electron-builder --linux deb
 ```

-You can typically only package for a certain operating system while on that operating system.

 ## Advanced customizations

 TurboWarp Desktop lets you configure custom JS and CSS without rebuilding the app.